 - Businesses affected by any of the FFCA’s employment provisions

 On March 27, President Trump signed into law a sweeping economic stimulus package called the CARES Act.
 The total expected cost of the mammoth law is $2.2 trillion, making it the largest single stimulus measure in U.S. history.
-Per CNN, its major provisions include:
+Its major provisions include:

 - Cash Payments to Individuals.
 The CARES Act’s hallmark was a provision for one-time cash payments to lower- and middle-income Americans, including those with no taxable income at all in recent years.
 Adult taxpayers with adjusted gross incomes under $75,000 and married-filing-jointly taxpayers with adjusted gross incomes under $150,000 received $1,250 per person.
 Each qualifying child received $500.
 Above the adult income thresholds, payments phased out.
 They disappeared completely for single filers earning more than $99,000 and married filers earning more than $198,000.